HER2+ Metastatic Breast Cancer

 TUKYSA may cause fertility problems in males and females, which may affect the ability to have children.
 Talk to your healthcare provider if you have concerns about fertility.

 These are not all the possible side effects of TUKYSA.
 Discuss side effects with your healthcare provider.
-You may report side effects to FDA at 1-800-FDA-1088 or www.fda.gov/Safety/MedWatch.
+You may report negative side effects to the FDA at 1-800-FDA-1088 or www.fda.gov/Safety/MedWatch.

 Chat bubbles icon